The Next Doctor: Plot

 The Tenth Doctor lands in London on Christmas Eve, 1851.
-Overhearing cries for help, he encounters a man calling himself "the Doctor" and his companion Rosita, attempting and failing to capture a Cybershade.
+Overhearing cries for help, he encounters a man calling himself "the Doctor" and his companion Rosita attempting and failing to capture a Cybershade.
 The Doctor believes the man, who is suffering from amnesia, may be a future incarnation of himself.
 The man, dubbed the Next Doctor, takes the Doctor to a nearby house of a recently deceased reverend, believing him to be tied to a series of disappearances around London.
 Inside, they discover a pair of Cyberman data-storage infostamps, which the Next Doctor recalls holding the night that he lost his memories.

 The two Doctors regroup with Rosita at the Next Doctor's base.
-The Doctor comes to realise that the Next Doctor is really a human, Jackson Lake, the supposed first missing person.
+The Doctor comes to realize that the Next Doctor is really a human, Jackson Lake, the supposed first missing person.
 The Doctor suspects that Jackson had encountered the Cybermen and used the infostamps, containing knowledge of the Doctor, to ward them off.
 Jackson's mind then entered a fugue state from the trauma of the Cybermen killing his wife, and as the infostamp had infused his mind with knowledge of the Doctor, he came to believe he was the Doctor.
 The Doctor and Rosita set off to try to find the source of the Cybermen.

 The Doctor and Rosita find numerous children, pulled from workhouses around the city by Miss Mercy Hartigan, are being put to work at an underground facility under Cybermen guard.
 The Cybermen betray Miss Hartigan, and convert her into the controller for the "CyberKing", a giant mechanical Cyberman powered by the energy generated by the children.
 She also gains control over the Cybermen.
 Jackson remembers encountering the Cybermen on moving into his new home.
 The Doctor discovers another entrance to the Cybermen's base under Jackson's house.
 Within the complex, as the CyberKing starts to rise to the city, the three rescue the children, including Jackson's son, who was abducted in the initial attack that triggered Jackson's fugue state.
 The CyberKing starts to lay waste to the city.
 When Miss Hartigan refuses the Doctor's offer to leave the planet, the Doctor uses the infostamps to sever her connection to the CyberKing, exposing her to the raw emotion of what she has done.
 The emotional feedback destroys both the Cybermen and Miss Hartigan.
 As the CyberKing starts to topple, the Doctor draws it into the Time Vortex with technology from Jackson's cellar, saving London.

 Continuity

-According to Neil Gaiman, the Cybus Industries Cybermen "zapped off into time and space" by the Doctor at the end of this episode eventually encountered the Mondas Cybermen; their "cross-breeding and interchange of technology" resulted in the variety of Cybermen seen in "Nightmare in Silver".
+According to Neil Gaiman, when discussing the 2013 episode "Nightmare in Silver", the Cybus Industries Cybermen "zapped off into time and space" by the Doctor at the end of this episode eventually encountered the Mondas Cybermen; their "cross-breeding and interchange of technology" resulted in the variety of Cybermen seen in that episode.